 United States Cannabis Industry Stats

 1. 67% of Americans believe marijuana should be made legal.

-Two-thirds of Americans publically state they think marijuana should be legalized.
-This is a huge increase in the number of people who offer cannabis legalization support, as the figure stood at a measly 12% in 1969.
+This is a huge increase in the number of people supporting the legalization of cannabis, as the figure stood at a measly 12% in 1969.